Azure/AI-PredictiveMaintenance/docs/Troubleshooting.md

 **Provisioning Linux DSVM Failure**

   If the solution fails in the last step with the below message.
-Please follow the below instructions to resolve it.
+Please follow the instructions provided to resolve it.

   ![](img/LinuxVMFailure.JPG)

+   *Instructions*

    1. Please navigate to the DSVM resource in the Azure portal and uninstall the extension.